Starkscan

 First calls

 If you do not have a key yet, create one from the hosted API keys page.
-Use that same key across RPC, REST, the TypeScript SDK, the CLI, and MCP; do not use the same-origin explorer /v1/* lane for external integrations.
+One server-side integration may use its scoped key across RPC, REST, the TypeScript SDK, the CLI, and MCP; browser-direct integrations need a dedicated client key and must never share it with a server-side service.
+Do not use the same-origin explorer /v1/* lane for external integrations.
 If your software asks for a Starknet node URL, start with Starkscan RPC.

 curl \